Vinaygond/Vinaygond.github.io/_posts/2024-11-10-Cease-and-Desist-from-𝕏.md

 I didn’t have $42K.
 So, I borrowed money from family, took out loans, and went all in.

+After months of grinding, I finally had something groundbreaking: a tool that could scrape millions of profiles from 𝕏, automate personalized outreach, and deliver results like nothing else.

+But would it work?

+I tested it on a small campaign, and the results blew my mind.

+I knew I had something big on my hands, so I decided to package it and sell licenses to marketers, agencies, and creators.
+I set the price high because I believed in the value it provided—$4,997 for a license.

 And because of the nature of the tool, I couldn’t put it out there publicly.
 It wasn’t just a technical challenge—it was illegal.
 I had to stay low-key, reaching out directly to people who needed it most.
 The only thing I knew was this: *just get the job done, even if it’s illegal.*

-After months of grinding, I finally had something groundbreaking: a tool that could scrape millions of profiles from 𝕏, automate personalized outreach, and deliver results like nothing else.

-But would it work?

-I tested it on a small campaign, and the results blew my mind.
-Responses flooded in.
-Deals started closing.
-The tool was a game-changer.

-To make it sustainable, I priced it at $4,997 per license.
+Price $4,997 per license.
 It wasn’t cheap, but businesses saw the value immediately.
 Most made back their investment after a single campaign.

 Within weeks, I sold dozens of licenses.
 By summer, I had sold hundreds, making over $500K in revenue.

 This tool wasn’t just software—it became a movement.